MichaelTien8901/STM32WINUSB/README.md

 ## Create STM32F4 WinUSB example

    Using STM32F4 Discovery board with generate project using TrueStudio.
 There is not much difference from F0.

+## Driver Installation using Zadig

+   Another option to install drivers is using [Zadig](https://zadig.akeo.ie/).
+   The usage of Zadig can be found at [here.](https://github.com/pbatard/libwdi/wiki/Zadig).

+   * Advanced Mode (Options ?
+Advanced Mode)

+     In this mode we can configure our device with defined values.

+   * Open Preset (Device ?
+Load Preset Device)

+     Load the predefined values(especially "Device Interface GUID") for the device driver.
+The sample config.ini is in the folder "Zadig".